PVHL/jsObjDB/Readme.md

 A cursor supports chaining, and a large number of sophistocated functions, for example:

-	var cursor = db.find().sort("b").each(function(a) {...}).delete();
+	var cursor = db.find().sort("b").each(function(item) {...}).delete();

 This command will create a cursor representing all elements from the db database (`db.find()`).
 It then sorts them on the value of the property "b" (`.sort("b")`).
 It then calls the function on each element, and finally deletes all those elements from `db`.

-The variable `cursor` will contain all elements that were deleted.
+The returned value, in variable `cursor`, will contain all elements that were deleted.
 Note that cursors are normally associated with a DB, but after a delete operation, the cursor contains the deleted elements, but they are orphaned (i.e. the no longer exist in the DB).
+The cursor itself is no longer associated with a DB.

 `findWhere` let you use a function to choose the elements to include in the result set (Cursor).
 Only items where the function returns true will be included.